corajr/queer-loop/README.md

 # queer-loop (WIP)

 [queer-loop](https://qqq.lu) is a simple [ReasonML](https://reasonml.github.io/)
-app that generates QR codes in a sequence as well as reading them through a webcam.
-The sequence will only progress when the app recognizes another instance of itself.
+app that generates and reads QR codes.
+The QR codes follow a color sequence that will only progress when the app recognizes another instance of itself.
 (The name is a playful reference to the notion of a [strange loop](https://en.wikipedia.org/wiki/Strange_loop) elaborated by Douglas Hofstadter.)